doedmannen/friend-zone/README.md

 # FriendZone
-FriendZone is a school assignment that I did in September 2019 for the class Advanced JavaScript
+FriendZone is a school assignment that I did in September 2019 for the course Advanced JavaScript

 ## Startup